 The individual stones used are not large by the standards, say, of a stone circle, but they are pretty impressive in terms of the effort involved in moving them.
 The largest are up to about a metre in height and a metre wide, and perhaps half that in thickness.
 Each has been carefully placed in a clay or turf-lined socket, and each was packed with smaller stones around its base when it was erected.

-The Hill o' Many Stanes is the best preserved of a number of ancient monuments of a type unique to Caithness, and Sutherland.
+The Hill o' Many Stanes is the best preserved of a number of ancient monuments of this type found in Caithness and Sutherland.
 It is generally believed to have been erected some 4,000 years ago, but "believed" seems to the the right word, because little or no real dating evidence has been found for the stones.
 Proposed uses for the lines of stones have ranged from religious and ceremonial purposes to an astronomical observatory, but once again, no one really knows.
 One suggestion is that successive generations addead their own stones to the existing pattern to commemorate ancestors.

 This lack of hard knowledge brings a sense of mystery which adds greatly to the attraction of a visit to the stones: indeed, to be honest, it is the main attraction of a visit.
 And as you wander around the perimeter of the site it is difficult not to wonder whether the whole thing might not be some antiquarian's practical joke.
 We'd only know for sure if a future archaeological investigation found the remains of a clay pipe from the 1700s or 1800s under the base of a stone.
 Or maybe we've just been watching too many re-runs of Time Team.